svn2github/oobash/0.39.2/docs/ReadMe.txt

 # oobash #
 ##########

-oobash is only a fun project and no, there are no real objects and no real decorators, but who cares... ;-) There is no downward compatibility until version 1.0.
+oobash is only a fun project to implemnent some ideas and no, there are no real objects and no real decorators, but who cares... ;-).
+There is no downward compatibility until version 1.0.

 Fast start